Section 8: Prejudice: Multiplayer

 Section 8: Prejudice has four multiplayer game modes, Conquest, Swarm, Assault, and Skirmish.
 Conquest is a multiplayer game mode where two teams compete to capture Control Points, complete DCMs, and Destroy enemy players.
 The team that reaches the score limit first or has the highest score at the end of regulation time wins the match.
 Players can compete in Conquest mode with up to 32 players on the Xbox 360 and PlayStation 3 or up to 40 players on the PC.
 Swarm mode is a co-op multiplayer mode where four players defend a single Control Point against waves of attacking enemy bots and try to prevent the Control Point from being captured for 15 minutes.
 Every five minutes in Swarm, players are rewarded with an Airstrike that eliminates all enemy bots on the battlefield.
-TimeGate Studios has hinted that more game modes will be released in the future.
-On May 11, 2011, a new multiplayer game mode, Assault, was released to the public.
+A new multiplayer game mode, Assault, was released to the public in May 2011.
 Assault mode is made up of the two warring factions.
 One team takes on the role of the Defenders, whilst the other team is the Attackers.
 The Attackers have to capture all of the Defenders Control Points within ten minutes.
 Once the Attackers have captured a control point, it cannot be taken back by the defenders.
 Once there is one Control Point left, the game goes into sudden death mode during which neither team's players can re-spawn after being killed.
 If the Attackers capture all of the control points within ten minutes, the time it took them to capture the Control Points will be the new time limit, and the teams switch sides.
 The defenders spawn early with a sum of Requisition points to fortify their bases.
-On July 26, 2011, TimeGate Studios released the Skirmish multiplayer mode.
+Skirmish multiplayer mode was released in July 2011.
 Skirmish is a type of team deathmatch and is similar to Conquest mode, but without the ability to capture control points.

 Like the original Section 8, Section 8: Prejudice supports dedicated servers for Xbox 360.
-On April 26, TimeGate announced a partnership with GameServers.com to provide dedicated server rentals for fans.
+TimeGate made a partnership with GameServers.com to provide dedicated server rentals for fans.